 Restoring tables after upgrading¶

-You need to map custom external tables to the new release format after upgrading to DataStax Enterprise 4.5.3 and later.
+You need to map custom external tables to the new release format after upgrading any release of DataStax Enterprise 4.5.
 DataStax Enterprise provides the hive-metastore-migrate tool for mapping the tables to the new format.
 The tool is in the hive-metastore-<version>.jar in resources/hive/lib.

 Use the hive-metastore-migrate tool only after upgrading and only on a stable cluster.